14 july 2022

 - The benefit is not provided in recognition of services performed by the employee as part of their employment duties.

-While the exemption appears straightforward, this is not always the case and we are increasingly seeing cases of it being applied incorrectly.
-Six common mistakes are as follows.
+While the exemption appears straightforward, as demonstrated above and below that is not always the case.
+We are seeing more cases of it being applied incorrectly.
+Five other common mistakes are:

-- Applying the exemption on a blanket basis to all benefits which cost £50 or less, regardless of the purpose of the expenditure.
-It can only be applied where the benefit is not provided in recognition of services.
+- Applying the exemption on a blanket basis to all benefits that cost £50 or less, regardless of the purpose of the expenditure.
+The exemption can be applied only where the benefit is not provided in recognition of services.
 This means that meals when employees are working late or through their lunch, non-cash vouchers awarded for meeting targets etc do not qualify.

 - Applying the exemption without first identifying whether the employee or director is contractually entitled to the benefit.

-- Not considering VAT when applying the £50 threshold.
+- Not considering VAT and other costs (such as delivery charges) when applying the £50 threshold.
 In determining the cost of the benefit, the VAT inclusive cost must be used.
 If the VAT inclusive cost of providing the benefit exceeds £50, the full amount is taxable and liable to employer’s NIC.

-- Not recognising that the exempt value available to directors and office holders of close companies (including the value attributable to members of their family and household), who receive multiple benefits which individually qualify, is capped at a total cost of £300 per annum.
+- Not recognising that the exempt value available to directors and office holders of close companies (including the value attributable to members of their family and household), who receive multiple benefits that individually qualify, is capped at a total cost of £300 a year.

-- Applying the exemption to benefits which are provided on a frequent or regular basis.
-It is HMRC’s view that employers only provide benefits which are unconnected to performance on an irregular or infrequent basis.
-When an employer applies the exemption to benefits which are provided regularly or frequently (for example month end drinks), HMRC is more likely to challenge that treatment on the basis that the frequency of the benefits indicates that they are connected to performance.
+- Applying the exemption to benefits that are provided on a frequent or regular basis.
+HMRC’s view is that employers only provide benefits that are unconnected to performance on an irregular or infrequent basis.
+When an employer applies the exemption to benefits provided regularly or frequently (for example month-end drinks, online yoga classes), HMRC is more likely to challenge that treatment on the basis that the frequency of the benefits indicates that they are connected to performance.

 What should employers do?